meshoptimizer

 meshoptimizer is distributed as a set of C++ source files.
 To include it into your project, you can use one of the two options:

-The source files are organized in such a way that you donā€™t need to change your build-system settings, and you only need to add the files for the algorithms you use.
+The source files are organized in such a way that you donā€™t need to change your build-system settings, and you only need to add the source files for the algorithms you use.
+They should build without warnings or special compilation options on all major compilers.

 Pipeline